 John Rawls was a 20th Century American philosopher who worked chiefly in the fields of ethics, political philosophy and philosophy of law.
 Rawls is considered by many to be the most important political philosopher of the 20th Century and his landmark book, A Theory of Justice, is praised for having attempted to unite a lot of competing political theories that many had judged incompatible.
-In the 19th century, political philosophy had split between the radical egalitarianism of Karl Marx and the concepts of personal liberty and freedom endorsed by John Stuart Mill.
+In the 19th century, political philosophy had split between the socialism of Karl Marx and the concepts of personal liberty and freedom endorsed by John Stuart Mill.
 Rawls rejected both Marx's Communism and Mill's Utilitarianism to return to the social contract model of the early Modern period and draw influence from Locke, Rousseau, Hume and Kant to form his own version of the theory.
 Rawls philosophy, while widely praised, has spawned two books that have argued against A Theory of Justice, specifically.
 Robert Nozick's Anarchy, State and Utopia argues against Rawls from a Libertarian perspective and Michael Waltzer's Spheres of Justice attempts to argue against Rawls from a more socialistic perspective.
 Nozick's book has become so associated with Rawls that the two works are usually taught together in the classroom.

 Justice as Fairness

 While Locke thought that personal liberty was the most important factor in the social contract and Rousseau thought that social autonomy was the key, Rawls based his contract on a different principle.
 Rawls claimed that his contract was based on "justice as fairness" and then set out to define what exactly fairness meant.
 While previous social contract theorists had used "the state of nature" as a starting point for their argument, Rawls rejected the state of nature thought experiment for a different thought experiment that he called "the veil of ignorance."